Kostelec nad Černými lesy

 Kostelec nad Černými lesy (Schwarzkosteletz) is a town in Prague-East District in the Central Bohemian Region of the Czech Republic.
-It has about 4,200 inhabitants.
+It has about 4,400 inhabitants.
+The town is located in the Benešov Uplands.

 The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmark of the town is the Kostelec nad Černými lesy Castle.

 Administrative division

 Kostelec nad Černými lesy consists of two municipal parts (in brackets population according to the 2021 census):